-One of my daily web stops is EarthSky which reminded me this morning that today is one of the few days in the year when clock time and sun time agree.
-As someone who has a sundial in the garden, I do pay attention to that shadowy movement.
+One of my daily web stops is EarthSky which reminded me that this is the time of year that for a few days clock time and sun time agree.
+As someone who has a sundial in the garden since childhood, I do pay attention to that shadowy movement.

 When the midday sun climbs highest today, if you have a sundial, it will read 12 noon and your local clock will also read 12 noon.

 I have always had a sundial in my garden.
 It keeps me in touch with the movement of the Sun during the day and during the seasons.

 Of course that pesky daylight savings time game we play might make your clock say 1 pm today when the sundial says noon.
 It's all so confusing.

 Your local clock time is standard clock time, as long as you live on the meridian that governs your time zone.
 Denver and Philadelphia, for example, are on the meridian for their respective time zones.
 East of the time zone line, then your local time runs ahead of standard time and west of the time zone line, local time lags behind standard time.